 Ford has announced that it’s going all-electric (for passenger models) in Europe by 2030.
-By mid-2026, the company’s entire PV line-up in the old continent will be available as a partially electric (hybrid) powertrain or a fully electric powertrain.
-Ford’s EV offensive in the passenger vehicle industry will include the launch of a Ford Fiesta Electric based on Volkswagen Group’s MEB platform.
+By mid-2026, the company’s entire PV line-up in the Old Continent will be electrified.
+Ford’s EV offensive in the passenger vehicle industry will include the launch of a Ford Fiesta Electric based on Volkswagen Group’s MEB platform, it is reported.

-Ford is investing $1 billion in a new EV manufacturing center in Cologne, Germany.
-The company says that its first mass-market passenger EV for Europe will enter production at this facility in 2023.
+Ford is investing $1 billion in a new EV manufacturing centre in Cologne, Germany.
+The company says that its first mass-market passenger EV for Europe will enter production at this facility in 2023, ascertained as a crossover-SUV similar to the VW ID.4.
 Manufacturing a second EV at the Cologne plant is under consideration, the Blue Oval has confirmed.
-The company hasn’t revealed what these models are, but there is a good chance that one of them is the Ford Fiesta.
+The company hasn’t revealed the identity of the models, but we read on the media grapevine that one of them is the Ford Fiesta.

-The announcement comes after Automobilwoche reported last week that Ford plans to start making electric cars at the Cologne plant beginning with the next-gen Ford Fiesta on the basis of the MEB platform.
+The announcement came just days after Automobilwoche reported that Ford plans to start making electric cars at the Cologne plant beginning with the next-gen Ford Fiesta on the basis of the MEB platform.
 There’s a strong possibility now that the VW ID.2 and next-gen Ford Fiesta electric will be platform-mates.

-Last year Ford confirmed commercial EVs based on Volkswagen’s MEB platform and the partnership now extends to passenger cars.
-“The matter has been decided, the electric car based on the MEB (Modular E-Drive Construction Kit) from Volkswagen is coming to Cologne,” a Ford source told Automobilwoche earlier this month.
+Last year Ford confirmed commercial EVs based on Volkswagen’s MEB platform, and the partnership now extends to passenger cars.
+“The matter has been decided, the electric car based on the MEB (Modular E-Drive Construction Kit) from Volkswagen is coming to Cologne,” a Ford source told Automobilwoche in February.
 The Fiesta is the only car that comes off the assembly line at the German factory.
-The current, seventh-gen Ford Fiesta reaches the end of its life around 2024.
+The current, seventh-gen Ford Fiesta reaches the end of its life in 2024.

 The eighth-gen Ford Fiesta will likely be an electric-only model.
-Rumour has it that the Peugeot 208, a Ford Fiesta rival, is also going exclusively electric in its next generation, to intensify the rivalry in the B-Segment electric car market.
-Volkswagen is currently engineering a version of the MEB platform for small cars that is far less costly, referred to as the MEB-Lite.
-It is said to underpin an all-electric VW Polo alternatively called VW ID.2 from around 2023 and further a VW ID.1 to replace the VW e-Up!.
+Rumour has it that the Peugeot 208, a Ford Fiesta rival, is also going exclusively electric in its next generation to intensify the rivalry in the B-Segment electric car market.
+The Volkswagen Group is engineering a version of the MEB platform for small cars far less costly, referred to as the MEB-Lite.

-Jim Farley, President and CEO, Ford, announced this month that the Blue Oval will invest $22 billion in electrification through 2025, nearly double that of the previously committed amount.
+Jim Farley, President and CEO, Ford, announced in February that the Blue Oval will invest $22 billion in electrification through 2025, nearly double that of the previously committed amount.
 The Ford Fiesta Electric, sharply focused on the European market, should be a part of the investment.
 The report adds that the company will skip a few hybrid models and proceed directly to 100% EVs.

 Featured Image Source: Ford